Prag8855/aab/content/guides/fiktionsbescheinigung.md

 **[How to contact the Ausländerbehörde ➞](/guides/berlin-auslanderbehorde-appointment#how-to-contact-the-auslanderbehorde)**

 If you apply for a residence permit by email, ask for a *Fiktionsbescheinigung* in your application email.
-To get a *Fiktionsbescheinigung* after you applied, email <ReiseB1B2@lea.berlin.de> with a proof of your upcoming travels.[^5]
+To get a *Fiktionsbescheinigung* after you applied, email <ReiseB1B2@lea.berlin.de> with a proof of your upcoming travels.[^5] You pay a small fee, then get your *Fiktionsbescheinigung* by post or pick it up at the *Ausländerbehörde*.[^1]

 If you currently have a [[Schengen visa]], you can't get a *Fiktionsbescheinigung*.
 You can't convert a Schengen visa to a residence permit.
-You must apply in for a residence permit in your home country.[^3]
+You must apply for a residence permit in your home country.[^3]

 ## Can you travel with a Fiktionsbescheinigung?